Black British people: Health

-For some key health measures, including life expectancy, general mortality and many of the leading causes of death in the UK, black Britons have better outcomes than their white British counterparts.
-As an example, compared to the white population in England, cancer rates are 4% lower in black people, who are also less likely to die of the disease than whites.
-Generally, black people in England and Wales have a significantly lower mortality rate from all-causes than whites.
+For some key health measures, including life expectancy, general mortality and many of the leading causes of death in the UK, Black Britons have better outcomes than their white British counterparts.
+As an example, compared to the white population in England, cancer rates are 4% lower in Black people, who are also less likely to die of the disease than whites.
+Generally, Black people in England and Wales have a significantly lower mortality rate from all-causes than whites.
 Black people in England and Wales also have a higher life expectancy at birth than their white counterparts.
 One contributing factor put forward is that white Britons are more likely to smoke and to drink harmful levels of alcohol.
-In England, 3.6% of white Britons have harmful or dependant drinking behaviours compared to 2.3% of black people.
-In 2019, 14.4% of whites in England smoked cigarettes, compared to 9.7% of black people.
+In England, 3.6% of white Britons have harmful or dependant drinking behaviours compared to 2.3% of Black people.
+In 2019, 14.4% of whites in England smoked cigarettes, compared to 9.7% of Black people.

 Black Britons face worse outcomes in some health measurements compared to the rest of the population.
-Out of all ethnicity groups, black people were the most likely to be overweight or obese, the most likely to be dependant on drugs, as well as the most likely to have common mental disorders.
-72% of black people in Britain are overweight or obese compared to 64.5% of White British people and 7.5% of black people are dependant on drugs compared to 3.0% of White British people.
-22.5% of black people experienced a common mental disorder (including depression, OCD and life anxiety) in the past week compared to 17.3% of White British people, with this figure rising to 29.3% for black women.
+Out of all ethnicity groups, Black people were the most likely to be overweight or obese, the most likely to be dependant on drugs, as well as the most likely to have common mental disorders.
+72% of bBlack people in Britain are overweight or obese compared to 64.5% of White British people and 7.5% of Black people are dependant on drugs compared to 3.0% of White British people.
+22.5% of Black people experienced a common mental disorder (including depression, OCD and life anxiety) in the past week compared to 17.3% of White British people, with this figure rising to 29.3% for Black women.
 Black women are also 3.7 times more likely to die from childbirth than white women in the UK, equating to 34 women per 100,000 giving birth.
-Racist attitudes towards the pain tolerances of black women have been cited as one reason why this disparity exists.
-In 2021, black Britons had the highest rate of STIs with a new STI rate of 1702.6 per 100,000 population compared to 373.9 per 100,000 population in the White British population.
+Racist attitudes towards the pain tolerances of Black women have been cited as one reason why this disparity exists.
+In 2021, Black Britons had the highest rate of STIs with a new STI rate of 1702.6 per 100,000 population compared to 373.9 per 100,000 population in the White British population.
 This is consistent with data since at least 1994, and potential reasons to explain the difference include poor healthy literacy, underlying socioeconomic factors, and racism in healthcare settings.
-In 2022, the British Medical Journal reported findings from a survey revealing 65% of black people have said that they had experienced prejudice from doctors and other staff in healthcare settings, rising to 75% among black 18-34 year olds.
-Another survey found that 64% of black people in the UK believe that the NHS provides better care to white people.
+In 2022, the British Medical Journal reported findings from a survey revealing 65% of Black people have said that they had experienced prejudice from doctors and other staff in healthcare settings, rising to 75% among Black 18-34 year olds.
+Another survey found that 64% of Black people in the UK believe that the NHS provides better care to white people.